-Never before in the history of Colorado has a court ruled that campaign contributions to a local elected official may force a recusal of that official from participation in a quasi-judicial decision on Due Process grounds.
-Apparently, the ruling of the trial court in this case may also be unprecedented nationwide.
-If the trial court ruling is affirmed by this Court, it will likely engender mass confusion for local elected officials throughout the state and the attorneys who advise them.
+Never before the trial court's ruling in the Stroh Quarry case had a court in Colorado ruled that campaign contributions to a local elected official may force a recusal of that official from participation in a quasi-judicial decision on Due Process grounds.
+Apparently, the ruling of the trial court in that case may also be unprecedented nationwide, as no party in either the Stroh Quarry case or in the instant case has cited any on-point precedent anywhere in the country.
+If this court now holds either in the instant case or in the Stroh Quarry case that campaign contributions may require the recusal of a local elected official, such a holding will likely engender mass confusion for local elected officials throughout the state and the attorneys who advise them.
 It may even cripple the ability of local governing bodies to muster a quorum to make quasi-judicial decisions due to the political connections members of the body may have to those who would be affected by the decision.
 And most ominously, it may have the effect of chilling the exercise of First Amendment rights by those running for municipal office in the future as well as those citizens who would contribute to candidate campaigns.